 Both members of a team must finish together – failure to finish as a team will lead to disqualification.
 Take care to visit the last controls on both days.
 This is a common mistake leading to disqualification.

-Immediately after finishing on Day 1, follow the taped route to the download stations where you will dip your tag and be given a printout showing the controls visited, with points and split times.
+Immediately after finishing on Day 1, follow the taped route to the download stations where you will dip your timing tag and be given a printout showing the controls visited, with points and split times.
 Please move away from the area THEN check your printout.
 If anything is wrong or you need to report having to punch manually, proceed to the enquiry point further down the line.
-Make sure you keep your tag on for use the next day.
-Before you leave the finish area please ensure that you clear your tag.
+Make sure you keep your timing tag on for use the next day.

 All competitors wishing to start on Day 2 must: